 Cultivating Resilience: The Dig Deeper Initiative

-With support from the Metro Denver Nature Alliance’s 2025 Demonstration Project Grant, Denver Urban Gardens (DUG) has launched the Dig Deeper Initiative (DDI) to expand Denver’s network of gardens while strengthening local food systems and climate resilience.
-The project aims to create six new gardens and enhance existing sites with food forests and regenerative growing spaces, connecting environmental health with community well-being.
+With support from the Metro Denver Nature Alliance’s 2025 Demonstration Project Grant, Denver Urban Gardens (DUG) launched the Dig Deeper Initiative (DDI) to expand Denver’s network of community gardens while strengthening local food systems and climate resilience.
+Originally envisioned to create six new gardens and enhance existing sites with food forests and regenerative growing spaces across West Denver, the initiative connects environmental restoration with community health and well-being.
+Due to federal funding shortfalls, DUG moved forward with two transformational projects in West Denver: Crumley Park, featuring a community garden, food forest, and therapeutic gathering space, and Martinez Park, which includes a new community garden and food forest.

 Growing Food, Habitat, and Health

-The neighborhoods selected for this work are often underrepresented in conservation planning and disproportionately affected by climate change.
-By centering these communities, DUG is helping ensure that environmental restoration and food sovereignty efforts reach the people who need them most.
+Importantly, the West Area neighborhoods selected for this work are often underrepresented in conservation planning and disproportionately impacted by climate change.
+By centering community voices and investing in neighborhood-led solutions, DUG is helping ensure that environmental restoration and food sovereignty efforts reach the residents who need them most.

-The Dig Deeper Initiative also serves as a pilot for future co-created efforts, modeling how collaboration between communities and organizations can foster both ecological regeneration and social resilience.
-Together, these gardens are planting the seeds for a more sustainable, equitable, and food-secure Denver.
+DUG continues to serve as a model for future co-created projects, demonstrating how meaningful collaboration between residents, public agencies, and nonprofits can cultivate not only healthier ecosystems, but stronger, more connected communities.
+Together, these gardens and food forests are planting the seeds for a more resilient, equitable, and food-secure Denver.